Tony Marioghae: Education

 Tony Marioghae graduated from the University of Jos, Nigeria with a diploma in mass communications in 1995 and bachelor's degree in political science in 2000.
 He also obtained a Master of Arts and a Doctor of Philosophy in transformational leadership from the Northwestern Christian University, Philippines.

 Activism and ministry

 In 2005, Tony Marioghae and the Regional Director for TEAM Asia, Ricardo Sio launched the global “Shine Philippines” Movement, a Non-Government Organization (NGO) which champions the spiritual reformation and the national transformation of institutions in Philippines.

 Marioghae was appointed by Gov. Rafael P. Nantes Special Adviser to the Governor of Quezon province, Philippines, and a consultant to the provincial government; he held this position from 2007 to 2010.
 He worked promoting tourism in the province.

 In November 8, 2008, he was named Bishop by the Christian Bishops and Ministers Association of the Philippines (CBMAP) in collaboration with Eagles World Evangelism Council of Bishops (EWECOB).
 He was the youngest Evangelical Pentecostal Minister consecrated in the Philippines.
 He was also the first African to be ordained by CBMAP.

+Marioghae is also the president of Nigerians in Diaspora (NIDOPHIL) Philippines and a Director at Beyond Wellness Inc.

 In 2012 he built in Lucena City the first Pentecostal Christian Cathedral in the Philippines.
+Afterwards in 2019, he completed a multi-million-dollar convention center in Las Piñas City; which is one of the largest church buildings in the nation.